kyma-project/docker-registry/README.md

 ## Overview

-The Docker Registry module aims to provide a lightweight, open-source Docker registry for storing and distributing container images in the Kubernetes environment.
-You can use it in self-contained development clusters or testing environments, which allows you to test deployments in an isolated system.
+The Docker Registry module provides a lightweight, open-source Docker registry for storing and distributing container images in the Kubernetes environment.
+You can use it in self-contained development clusters or testing environments, so you can test deployments in an isolated system.

 > [!WARNING]
 > Do not use Docker Registry in production clusters, where a full-fledged, highly-available, production-grade registry is necessary.